Evelyn Harris - vocals & percussion

 John Cabán - dobro, vocals & stompbox

-StompBoxTrio is a Western MA-based group that blends classic 20th-century American music with 21st-century mojo to create a sonic, soulful, hip-shaking juggernaut all their own.
+StompBoxTrio is a Western MA-based group that blends classic 20th-century American blues, rock and soul music with 21st-century mojo to create a sonic, soulful, hip-shaking juggernaut all their own.

 StompBoxTrio came together as a

 one-off gig project in the fall of 2017, but after the first rehearsal together, they found that their collective sound, feel, and mutual love & admiration for American roots and blues music, its history & tradition propelled them to continue this eclectic trio to share with people of all ages for a long time to come.

 Evelyn Harris has been a force on the Western Mass / Pioneer Valley music scene for many, many years, though she hails from Richmond, Virginia, where her experiences singing in church fueled her passion for exploring all other genres as well.
 Classically trained at Howard University, Evelyn was soon supporting herself by working in the DC jazz community, mentored by Hilton Felton and Donald Byrd.
 Harris’s musical style and her later ensemble collaborations reflect the pull of so many talented musicians playing in the DC area, including Sweet Honey In The Rock.
 In its infancy, Evelyn found her place and developed as a composer, arranger, and lead singer with the group for 18 years, performing with them for the first time in 1974.
 Evelyn Harris is a powerhouse vocalist, who creates stirring interpretations of every song she touches.